The pandemic continues to cause unprecedented disruption across industries worldwide.

 Indian Fish Market: Drivers

-- On the basis of end-user, the market has been segmented as retail and institutional sectors.
+On the basis of distribution channel, the market has been segmented as retail and institutional sales.

-- On the basis of distribution channel, the market has been segmented as organized and unorganized sectors.
+On the basis of sector, the market has been segmented as organized and unorganized sectors.

 This report provides a deep insight into the Indian fish market covering all its essential aspects.
 This ranges from the macro overview of the market to micro details of the industry performance, recent trends, key market drivers and challenges, SWOT analysis, Porter’s five forces analysis, value chain analysis, etc. This report is a must-read for entrepreneurs, investors, researchers, consultants, business strategists, and all those who have any kind of stake or are planning to foray into the Indian fish market in any manner.